CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 \subsubsection{Keyword Extraction Pipeline}

-We built a dataset consisting of 100 images and tags of each image categorized by the subject matter, action \& pose, and theme \& mood.
+We built a dataset of 100 images with tags categorized by the subject matter, action \& pose, and theme \& mood.
 We asked 20 people with expertise in design or HCI to annotate five images each.
-On average, there were 5.03, 1.87, and 2.29 keywords collected per image in the category of subject matter, action \& pose, and theme \& mood, respectively.
+On average, 5.03, 1.87, and 2.29 keywords in the category of subject matter, action \& pose, and theme \& mood, respectively, were collected per image.

 Using this dataset as ground truth, we evaluated the prediction result from the keyword extraction pipeline.
 Keywords in subject matter and action \& pose categories were matched manually one by one between similar ones.
 The precision and recall of our pipeline were 94.2\% and 58.2\% in subject matter, and 35.3\% and 51.3\% in action \& pose.
 Although some salient keywords in the dataset were missing, the pipeline provided quite accurate keywords in the subject matter.
-The predicted action \& pose keywords were not perfectly aligned with the dataset tags, but they were still acceptable in user-side because they were perceived as similar to users even if they were not completely accurate (e.g. for an image of a cat standing straight, our pipeline predicted "stretching arms", while the ground-truth is "dancing").
+The predicted action \& pose keywords were not perfectly aligned with the dataset tags, but they were still acceptable on the user side because they were perceived as similar to users even if they were not completely accurate (e.g., for an image of a cat standing straight, our pipeline predicted "stretching arms", while the ground-truth is "dancing").
 For theme \& mood keywords, we calculated the cosine similarity of mean embedding vectors~\cite{Wang2020minilm} of ground-truth and predicted result to compare the semantic similarity.
 This was because for theme and mood, even if words are not exactly the same, there can be many other words that can be accepted as similar.
 The similarity of the ground truth and prediction was 0.826, which means the keyword extraction model estimates the theme \& mood words quite closely.
 Examples of the predictions are presented in the Appendix (Figure ~\ref{fig:examplekeywords}).